-The Board of Directors acknowledges its responsibility in maintaining a sound system of risk management and internal control practices within the Group in accordance with the Malaysian Code on Corporate Governance Code 2012.
-The Board's responsibility includes the establishment of appropriate control and framework as well as reviewing the adequacy and integrity of the system in managing the Group's business risks.
+The Board of Directors acknowledges its responsibility in maintaining a sound system of risk management and internal control practices within the Group.
+The Board's responsibility includes the establishment of appropriate control and framework as well as reviewing the adequacy and integrity of the risk management and internal control system in managing the Group's business risks.
 A sound system of risk management and internal control is important to safeguard shareholders' investment and the Group's assets.
-The system of internal control, due to its inherent limitations, is designed to manage and control risk rather than eliminate the risk of failure to achieve business objectives.
-Accordingly, the system can only provide reasonable and not absolute assurance against material misstatement or loss or the occurrence of unforeseeable circumstances.
+The system of internal control, due to its inherent limitations, is designed to manage and control risks rather than eliminate the risk of failure to achieve business objectives.
+Accordingly, the system can only provide reasonable and not absolute assurance against material misstatement, loss or the occurrence of unforeseeable circumstances.